RihanC/1241_Mavericks/README.md

-#Overview
+Overview
 VitalsCapture rPPG is a contactless cardiac monitoring system that uses a standard smartphone or webcam to estimate:

-  Heart Rate (BPM)
+1.Heart Rate (BPM)

-  Heart Rate Variability (HRV)
+2. Heart Rate Variability (HRV)

-  Cardiac Stress Level
+3.Cardiac Stress Level

-  Signal Quality Confidence
+4.Signal Quality Confidence

 It leverages Remote Photoplethysmography (rPPG) to extract subtle blood flow signals from facial video — eliminating the need for wearable devices.